paultran47/latex-cv-with-biblatex/index.md

 document.
 Afterwards, the rest of the .tex file outputs a typical LaTeX document with `\section` commands.
-* Sections that may have many columns with detailed information, such as "Teaching history" in my own CV, are structured as tabular environments with the columns specified as paragraphs.
+* Sections that may have many columns with detailed information, such as "Education" and "Teaching history" in my own CV, are structured as tabular environments with the columns specified as paragraphs.
 This configuration allows for flexible management of the column widths in order to prevent horizontal overflow and crashing into the margins.
 * To insert publications into the document, use the `\begin{publications}` environment.
   * Each `\printbib` command will insert a subsection that contains all publications in that category, in chronological and descending order, and sorted by name within each year.
     * Sorting specifics can be modified within the [biblatex](https://ctan.org/pkg/biblatex) package options in the .sty file.
+  * The .sty file has options to display certain .bib entries, such as "abstract".
+  This is especially useful for academics in the economics field, as displaying the abstract of your job market paper saves the search committees a lot of time when reviewing your application.
+There are also other customisations on how your .bib entries will output into the CV.
+    ```latex
+      %% Showing abstracts for biblatex entries (useful for JMCs IMO.
+Less useful when finished with the job market and can turn off to save space)
+      \renewbibmacro*{finentry}{
+        \setunit{\finentrypunct\par}
+        \usebibmacro{abstract}
+        \finentry
+      }

+      %% Making URL label for bibliography items appear in uppercase and same size as DOI font IN THE SITUATION small caps exist for the font
+      \DeclareFieldFormat{url}{{\footnotesize URL}\addcolon\space\url{#1}}

+      %% Shortening URLs in .bib files to display only "URL" if desired
+      % \DeclareFieldFormat{url}{\href{#1}{\mkbibacro{URL}}}

+      %% Remove "In:" for an article citation
+      \renewbibmacro{in:}{%
+        \ifentrytype{article}{}{
+          \printtext{\bibstring{in}\intitlepunct}
+        }
+      }
+    ```
   * The total number of publication items (e.g., refereed and working papers) listed inside the `publications` environment is calculated, converted into an integer, and displayed in the CV using the `fmtcount` package.
 The page